syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 ## Date-time category axis

+Date-time category axis is a combinaion of both [`DateTimeAxis`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/DateTimeAxis.html) and [`CategoryAxis`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis-class.html).
 Date-time category axis is used to display the date-time values with non-linear intervals.
 For example, the business days alone have been depicted in a week here.

 {% highlight dart %}